jvidalallende/eacs-python-and-cpp-testing/README.md

     C++ and the Python programming language
   * [pybind11] similar to boost.python, with less overhead (see video from [Ivan Smirnov])
   * [cython] is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
     Can be used to give Pythonic interfaces to C and C++ libraries.
 See the [cython book].
     Cython is a implementation of the Python language, so the way it integrates C/C++ could can not be reused and even there is differencies in the API between python 2.7 and 3.5.
     The documentation from python recomend to use other methods if that integration must be portable, that is usable by other python implementation different that Cython.
+    Video, [Cython Tutorial - Bridging between Python and C/C++ for performance].

 * Using an IDL
   * [SWIG] is an interface compiler that connects programs written in C and C++ with scripting languages such as Perl, Python, Ruby, and Tcl